 Malnutrition is a significant risk for older people, as their dietary needs shift later in life, their appetite often decreases, and their ability to visit the supermarket and prepare their own meals declines.
 It is essential that you, your siblings or relatives, or a professional caregiver, ensures that your parents have a diet rich in nutrients.
 Community programs such as Meals on Wheels may assist to improve diet quality and in turn quality of life.

 Have you talked to your parents about where they want to live when they get older?
 Some form of support will be critical to them as they age, but this support can come in many ways.
 Many people prefer to remain in their own home for as long as possible.
 To facilitate this, investigate alterations such as handrails, ramps, and lower kitchen cabinets.
+You can also order hospital beds for your elderly loved ones who are experiencing mobility issues and frequent bed sores.
 Make sure you also discuss a back-up plan such as an independent living community, an assisted living community, or living with a relative, in case living alone becomes unmanageable.
 Living with family or within a community can also offer older people much-needed companionship.
 There are long waiting lists for many community facilities, so it is better to have these conversations before an urgent need arises.

 Talking about money can be difficult, particularly for the older generation.
 Your parents will naturally value their right to privacy and may be ashamed to admit to their children if they have any debt or are facing financial difficulty.
 If you are the primary carer for your parent or parents, don’t put off this conversation.
 It may be easier to bring in a third party such as a financial planner to help make recommendations and offer advice.
 Their opinion will also be easier to swallow as an expert on the topic, than taking advice from one of their children.
 But make sure that you discuss it with your parents first, so they don’t feel blindsided or backed into a corner – it is their money after all.